 The two men took long sweet-hot calming roaks on their cigarettes.

 “Sure you don’t need a car?”

 Broadway Station didn’t look like much at this time of the morning.
-Sleeping winos, shitty hookers, night-owls, the usual.
+Sleeping winos, sleazy hookers, night-owls, the usual.

-Cicero went over to a shitty payphone at the station.
+Cicero went over to a dirty payphone at the station.
 He struggled with a handful of nickels.